 “While a yearly theme is an overall concept that I want to keep working towards for the entire year, a word of the year is something that I will incorporate into my daily life and utilize every day.”

-After you listen, join our community by commenting on the podcast below and let me know: Have you tried using a word of the year before?
+After you listen, join our podcast community on Facebook or comment below and let me know: Have you tried using a word of the year before?
 Will you try a word of the year for 2020?